Field Service Conflict: The $120K Hidden Cost of Angry Customers

 Making It Stick

-Structure beats hope.
-Use frameworks like CPI or L.E.A.D.S.
-Random tips don’t create systematic change.
+• Structure beats hope — Use CPI or L.E.A.D.S. frameworks, not random tips

-Frequency matters.
-Bi-weekly coaching beats annual workshops every time.
-Skills atrophy without practice.
+• Frequency matters — Bi-weekly coaching beats annual workshops

 Two technicians role‑playing a tense customer scenario while a peer observes